 What is PARCC?

-“The Partnership for Assessment of Readiness for College and Careers (PARCC) is a consortium of states working together to develop a common set of assessments in English and math anchored in what it takes to be ready for college and careers.
-These new assessments will build a pathway to college and career readiness by the end of high school, mark students’ progress toward this goal from 3rd grade up, and provide teachers with timely information to inform instruction and provide student support.” (http://www.parcconline.org/about-parcc)
+In 2014 New Jersey joined other states across the nation to create the Partnership for Assessment of Readiness for College and Careers (PARCC).
+This consortium of states worked together to develop a common set of assessments in English and math anchored in what it takes to be ready for college and careers.

-PARCC will help us measure how well schools around the country are doing on the Common Core State Standards.
+PARCC helps us measure how well schools throughout the state are doing on the New Jersey Student Learning Standards.
 New Jersey has replaced the NJASK test with the PARCC test, so this is not “extra” testing – it IS the test!

-The Common Core State Standards sets common goals for learning, but allow each district and state to decide what to teach, and how to teach it.
+The New Jersey Student Learning Standards set goals for learning, but allow each district to decide what to teach and how to teach it.
 Then PARCC measures students’ progress against those goals.

 Think about it like this: the Olympics measure how well athletes perform, but they don’t tell the coaches how to train their athletes!